Preparing for your PARP hearing - Step-by-Step

 Please see the Sample Evidence Package [PDF] for some examples of good information and sources.

 You will receive a Notice of Hearing from BC Assessment that will indicate the day that your hearing has been scheduled for.
 You will be asked to call to book a specific time on that day for the hearing.
-On the day of your scheduled hearing you may wish to arrive a few minutes early so that you are ready when your hearing is called .
+On the day of your scheduled hearing you may wish to dial in a few minutes early so that you are ready when your hearing is called .
 The length of a hearing is 30 minutes.
 For a breakdown of what occurs during that 30 minute timeframe, please click on this link.
 Please note that 30 minutes is the total time allotted for the hearing and you will be provided with a portion of that time for your presentation.
 Please be on time, as many hearings may be scheduled in a day.
 However, hearings sometimes run over the allotted time.

 Please note, if you filed after the January 31 deadline, or if your complaint contains a substantive error, the panel may declare it invalid and refuse to hear your complaint.